jwallin/spotify-connect-ifttt/README.md

 # IFTTT support for Spotify Connect (using Webhook)
-Transfer playback between your devices.
+Transfer playback between your devices using [Spotify Connect](https://beta.developer.spotify.com/documentation/web-api/reference/player/).
 To be used with Google Assistant, Flic button etc.

 This example uses Google Cloud Functions, but can be deployed elsewhere too.